Opendigitalradio/ODR-AudioEnc/README.md

 Supported Encoders
 ------------------
-*dabplus-enc* can insert the PAD data from *mot-encoder* into the bitstream.
+*odr-audioencoder* can insert the PAD data from *mot-encoder* into the bitstream.
 The mp2 encoder [Toolame-DAB](https://github.com/Opendigitalradio/toolame-dab)
 can also read *mot-encoder* data.